Frequently Asked Questions

 As a parent, what should I do if I am concerned about my child's speech and/or language?

-If you are a parent who is concerned about your child's speech and/or language, a good place to start might be your child's teacher to see whether he or she is seeing any issues with speech and/or language in the classroom.
-You can also feel free to contact the SLP who services your student's grade level (see The Team page).
-We are available to answer questions and respond to concerns that you may have.
+If you are a parent who is concerned about your child's speech and/or language, please contact either your child's teacher or the speech-language pathologist who services your child's grade level.
+We are available to answer questions and respond to any concerns that you may have.

 As a teacher, what should I do if I am concerned about a student's speech and/or language?

-If you are a teacher who is concerned about a student's speech and/or language, please refer to forms on the staff website.
+If you are a teacher who is concerned about a student's speech and/or language, please refer to the electronic Google form on the staff website.
 Please always feel free to contact the SLP who services your grade level.